noteflakes-music/lyp/README.md

 ### lyp flatten

-Synopsis: `lyp flatten FILE`
+Synopsis: `lyp flatten SOURCE [DEST]`

-Flattens a source file and all included files into a single file.
+Flattens the given input file at `SOURCE` and all included files into a single file to be written to `DEST`.
+If `DEST` is not specified, the file is written to `STDOUT`.

 ### lyp install